HarveyManchidi/Django-React-Book/README.md

 # Django-React-Book
-This is the source code of the Django React Tutorial
+This is the source code of the Django React Tutorial amazon book